TomerFi/aioswitcher/docs/scripts.md

 options:
   -h, --help            show this help message and exit -v, --verbose         include the raw message
+  -c DEVICE_TYPE, --device-type DEVICE_TYPE
+                        the type of the device
   -d DEVICE_ID, --device-id DEVICE_ID
                         the identification of the device -i IP_ADDRESS, --ip-address IP_ADDRESS